Skip to content

 Overview

-Debugging multi-agent systems requires specialized techniques due to their distributed, asynchronous nature.
+Debugging multi-agent systems requires specialized techniques due to their concurrent execution, asynchronous communication, and complex state management.
 This guide covers practical strategies for identifying, isolating, and resolving issues in complex agent interactions using AgenticGoKit's built-in tracing and debugging capabilities.

-AgenticGoKit provides comprehensive tracing through the agentcli tool and structured logging through the zerolog library, making it easier to understand agent interactions and diagnose issues.
+AgenticGoKit provides comprehensive tracing through the agentcli tool, structured logging through the zerolog library, and callback-based monitoring, making it easier to understand agent interactions and diagnose issues using the current unified Agent interface.

 Prerequisites